-To further test our contamination hypothesis, we constructed tasks from repositories outside the SWE-Bench dataset but with high likelihood of training data inclusion.
-We collected the earliest available issues and pull requests from two popular repositories: pandas-dev/pandas \footnote{ \url{https://github.com/pandas-dev/pandas} } (123 tasks) and pytorch/pytorch \footnote{ \url{https://github.com/pytorch/pytorch} } (32 tasks).
-These repositories are widely used, extensively documented, and have been publicly available for years, making them prime candidates for inclusion in large-scale training datasets.
-This setting helps us recognize repository-bias memorization.
-If there is strong performance on these extra-repo tasks, this would counter the possibility that models are memorizing the instances on SWE-Bench Verified.
-However, if models to perform significantly better on SWE-Bench tasks than on these equally-exposed repository tasks, this would indicate that that models are biased toward tasks sourced from repositories included in SWE-Bench, rather than developing general coding capabilities.
+To further test our hypothesis, we constructed tasks from repositories outside the SWE-Bench dataset but with a high likelihood of training data inclusion.
+We collected 245 SWE-Bench style instances from 7 popular repos: jupyter/notebook, celery/celery/, aio-libs/aiohttp, scipy/scipy, numpy/numpy, pytorch/pytorch, and pandas-dev/pandas.
+These repos are widely used, well-documented, and have been publicly available for years.
+If there is strong performance on these extra-repo tasks, this would counter the possibility that models memorize the instances on SWE-Bench Verified.
+However, if models perform significantly better on SWE-Bench tasks than on these equally-exposed repo tasks, this would indicate that models are biased toward tasks sourced from repositories included in SWE-Bench, rather than developing general coding capabilities.